JUSTICE DAVID YATES LIED TO CONCEAL ASSOCIATION WITH NESTLÉ

-From left to right: Justice David Yates, the docket judge of the ("Federal Court proceedings"); Judge Nicholas Manousaridis, the docket judge of the ("FCC proceedings"); and Kate Haddock, partner at Banki Haddock Fiora (Nestlé and Post Holdings) former Australian IP lawyers.
+From left to right: Justice David Yates, the docket judge of the (Federal Court proceedings) and Kate Haddock, partner at Banki Haddock Fiora (Nestlé and Post Holdings) former IP lawyers.

 YATES J: “Well, it’s not me.
 I have written no book and I have written no book with Ms Haddock.
 There’s another D.M.
 Yates who practices in the area of intellectual property.
 I don’t know whether he is the person who is the author of that book with Ms Haddock.
 It’s not me.”